Democrats Do Vote, Jarrod Anderson Doesn’t

 Footnotes:

-The Maggie Daun Show on Monday, May 13th, 2024 (timestamp 38:01) saying, “I’ve been disappointed with the current representative spending time at the UWM encampment,” a clear reference to students protesting in solidarity with Palestine.
+1. This is very explicitly a reason Anderson gave for running on The Maggie Daun Show on Monday, May 13th, 2024 (timestamp 38:01) saying, “I’ve been disappointed with the current representative spending time at the UWM encampment,” a clear reference to students protesting in solidarity with Palestine.